 - Age 10 and Age 12: Two additional vaccines are given.

 To help you better keep track of when your child should receive recommended immunizations, view the charts below:

 NorthShore understands that you may have questions when it comes to the safety or timing of immunizations for your child.
-Parents are encouraged to talk with their pediatrician about any concerns before deciding against a recommended immunization.
+Parents are encouraged to talk with their pediatrician or family physician about any concerns before deciding against a recommended immunization.

 Vaccines in the U.S. are very safe and are studied extensively before used in the general population.
 Visit our resources page to read about the vaccines, the diseases they prevent, their safety and other relevant topics.